 This document includes the following sections:

-Financial Plan, Future Demand, Introduction, Inventory and Condition, Investment Strategies, Lifecycle Management, Objectives and Measures, Performance Assessment, Process Improvements, Regulatory and Legislative Requirements, Risk Management.
+Asset Valuation, Current Methods and Tools, Financial Plan, Future Demand, Introduction, Inventory and Condition, Investment Strategies, Lifecycle Management, Objectives and Measures, Performance Assessment, Process Improvements, Regulatory and Legislative Requirements, Risk Management.

 This document meets the following additional criteria: